readthedocs/readthedocs.org/docs/build-notifications.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 After you add a new webhook, Read the Docs will generate a secret key for it
-and uses it to generate a hash
+and uses it to generate a hash signature (HMAC-SHA256) for each payload
 that is included in the ``X-Hub-Signature`` header of the request.

 .. figure:: /_static/images/webhooks-secret.png